Towards Better Biking Safety

 I soldered on the board and after a few false starts I discovered that for some reason, my ground planes were not properly routed, resulting in the following black wire being necessary to connect the ground plane of the nRF52 chip to the ground plane of the board.

-Even so the board refused to work, and the LED that was used to indicate messages were being received remained solidly green.
+Even so the board did not work, and the LED that was used to indicate messages were being received remained solidly green.
 I also discovered that the WS2812b were not lighting up and this might also have been a grounding issue.
-However it worked fine when I included a logic level converter from the 3.3V nRF52 to the 5V data line of the WS2812b.
+However it worked when I included a logic level converter from the 3.3V nRF52 to the 5V data line of the WS2812b.

 The next version has two different updates.
-It will use a module, removing any RF headaches, and a chip versions will include the same design from the Sparkfun board with regards to the antenna, just to ensure that it works.
+It will use a module, removing any RF headaches.

 If you layer the top with a piece of cloth and sew through it instead of the layer, the layer now becomes an insulating piece and you can cross two lines on a 2.5D space.